jiangtj/hexo-extend-injector2/README.md

 ### NexT plugin

-> In the future, NexT may adjust the injection method
+> In the future, NexT may adjust the injection way

 The NexT theme has been tried for plugins.
 If you want to use its plugin in your theme, configure it as follows